 Ongoing direct business expenses

-Examples of this includes:
+Examples of this include:

-Web Hosting/domain registration fees, Bank fees, subscriptions such as Photoshop, or Microsoft office.
+Web Hosting/domain registration fees, Bank fees, subscriptions such as Photoshop or Microsoft Office.
 Whatever else you pay for on an ongoing basis to keep your business going.
 Excluding materials or items you bill directly to your customer, materials need to be a separate line item when figuring your project costs for customers.

-At the bottom of the chart I have shown how to convert your overhead into an hourly charge to be added to your hourly rate.
+At the bottom of the chart, I have shown how to convert your overhead into an hourly charge to be added to your hourly rate.

 Add Profit

 Almost their?
 Yes, there is still more.
 The biggest mistake most small business owners make is confusing the money they pay themselves as profit.
-Your salary is a business expense even if you are a sole proprietor.
+Your salary is a business expense, even if you are a sole proprietor.
 If you pay yourself a salary and use your salary to pay your living expenses, are you going to have any money left over to reinvest in your business?
 How are you going to grow your business?
-What are you going to do if that drill or other power tool brakes and you don’t have any money to buy a new one?
-How are you going to increase productivity, if you don’t have money to upgrade that contractor table saw to a cabinet saw?
-This is what adding a profit to your products and labor is for; use it to grow your business, and save it for a rainy day.
+What are you going to do if that drill or other power tool breaks and you don’t have any money to buy a new one?
+How are you going to increase productivity if you don’t have money to upgrade that contractor table saw to a cabinet saw?
+This is what adding a profit to your products and labor is for; use it to grow your business and save it for a rainy day.

 What’s Your Minimum

-Now Let’s Put it all together
+Now, Let’s Put it all together.

 This is typically how it goes in building custom furniture.
-A client approaches you and says they want a coffee table built and they have a $1000 dollar budget.
+A client approaches you and says they want a coffee table built, and they have a $ 1,000 dollar budget.
 You figure the materials at $300, leaving you $700 for labor and profit.
-Because you read my last post about keeping track of your time you know it will take you about 20 hours to build this project.
-Based on our example, your goal is to make $102.98 an hr.
-However, charging that an hour for this job blows the customers budget but $700 divided by 20 hours is $35 an hour which is above your minimum labor requirements.
-Now you know it is safe to take the job on if you have an opening in your schedule.
+Because you read my last post about keeping track of your time, you know it will take you about 20 hours to build this project.
+Based on our example, your goal is to make $102.98 an hour.
+However, charging that an hour for this job blows the customer’s budget.
+You know this because $700 divided by 20 hours is $35 an hour.
+So now you can tell the customer that you can’t do their job because if you spend 20 hours working for less than $102.98, you won’t reach your goal.

-These goals are not set in stone, a business plan is not set in stone.
+These goals are not set in stone.
+A business plan is not set in stone.
 Simply use them as a guide and change them to set new goals based on the data you gather as you grow your business.

-Whether you’re a hobbyist or want to be a full time maker your time has value, and what you make has expenses, be sure to charge accordingly for them
+Whether you’re a hobbyist or want to be a full-time maker, your time has value, and what you make has expenses; be sure to charge accordingly for them.

-Download the free chart with formulas
+Download the free chart with the formulas.

-So useful!
+1. So useful!

 Particularly the combination of “what’s your minimum” and the example!